Efficient Neural Controlled Differential Equations via Attentive Kernel Smoothing: Method

 \textbf{Feature Extraction and Convolution.} Applying interpolation weights based solely on raw pointwise values may fail to capture complex local temporal dependencies.
 To address this, we introduce an optional feature-extraction stage.
 Let $\mathbf{u}_k$ denote a context vector associated with the observation~$\mathbf{x}_k$.

-In the basic MV-CDE setting, the model computes attention scores directly from raw observations, setting $\mathbf{u}_k = \mathbf{x}_k$.
-For MVC-CDE, we better account for temporal neighborhood information by employing a 1D convolutional learnable neural network $\Phi_{\text{conv}}$ with a fixed kernel size.
-Following the VGG design principles~\cite{simonyan2014very}, we use small kernels to efficiently capture local context.
-This network performs discrete temporal convolutions over the input sequence $\mathcal{S}$ to produce a sequence of latent descriptors:
+In the basic MV-CDE setting, the model computes attention scores from observations, setting $\mathbf{u}_k = \mathbf{x}_k$.
+For MVC-CDE, we account for temporal neighborhoods with a 1D convolutional network $\Phi_{\text{conv}}$ and fixed kernel size.
+Following VGG~\cite{simonyan2014very}, small kernels capture local context.
+The network applies discrete temporal convolutions over $\mathcal{S}$ to produce latent descriptors:

 Specifically, these descriptors $\mathbf{u}_k$ are used exclusively to determine the attention weights of each observation.
 The continuous control path $\mathbf{X}^{(m)}(t)$ itself remains a function of the original observations $\mathbf{x}_k$, preserving the interpretability and dimensionality of the input signal.